Joshua-1248/Max-Payne-Blender-Plugin/README.md

 ## Requirements

 - **Blender 2.79 or 4.0+** – This plugin works with Blender 2.79 and has been tested with Blender 4.0.
 Other versions may work but are not officially tested.
-- **MaxED (Max Payne Level Editor)** – Required for opening certain files in the game.
-You should only use MaxED if obtained from a legitimate source.
 - **Python 3.x** – Included with Blender.

 ---